 (a) investigates trade disputes under the Industrial Relations Acts, 1946 to 2015

-(b) investigates, at the request of the Minister for Business, Enterprise and Innovation, trade disputes affecting the public interest, or conduct an enquiry into a trade dispute of special importance and report on its findings
+(b) investigates, at the request of the Minister for Enterprise Trade and Employment, trade disputes affecting the public interest, or conduct an enquiry into a trade dispute of special importance and report on its findings

 (c) hears appeals of Adjudication Officer’s recommendations/decisions made under the Industrial Relations Acts